khulnasoft/integrations-core/win32_event_log/README.md

 The legacy method uses WMI (Windows Management Instrumentation) and was deprecated in Agent version 7.20.

-To collect Windows Event Logs as Datadog events, configure channels under the `instances:` section of your `win32_event_log.d/conf.yaml` configuration file.
+To collect Windows Event Logs as Khulnasoft events, configure channels under the `instances:` section of your `win32_event_log.d/conf.yaml` configuration file.

   </br> To use Legacy Mode, set `legacy_mode` to `true`.
 Then, set at least one of the following filters: `source_name`, `event_id`, `message_filters`, `log_file`, or `type`.